New York Residential Lease Agreement

 Additional Mandatory Disclosures in New York City

 • Bed Bug Disclosure: Applies to all NYC rentals.
 Landlords must disclose a one-year history of bed bug infestation for the unit and the building in which it is located.
-Units with bed bugs may not be rented out, and landlords must eradicate infestations.
-Download: New York City Bed Bug Disclosure Form (PDF)
+Units with bed bugs may not be rented out, and landlords must treat infestations.

 • Signed Lease Agreement: Applies to NYC rent-stabilized units.
-The landlord must give the tenant a copy of the signed lease agreement within 30 days of the rental beginning.
+The landlord must give the tenant a copy of the signed lease agreement within 30 days of the lease commencement.

 Optional Disclosures and Addenda (Recommended)

 The following lease agreement disclosures and addenda are not required by New York law.
-They are common inclusions in rental agreements to head off potential conflicts with tenants, or reduce liability for landlords.
+They are common inclusions in rental agreements to help with potential tenant conflicts or landlord liability.

 Optional Disclosure Purpose